 The Masjid Negara is Malaysia's National Mosque and is an impressive sight to behold.
 Boasting approximately 13 acres of beautifully landscaped gardens and space for up to 15,000 individuals, it is an attraction that belongs on every visitor's must-see list.

 Kuala Lumpur's Batu Caves are natural wonders that draw visitors from throughout Asia each year.
 After climbing approximately 300 steps, guests are rewarded by coming face-to-face with the impressive Golden Murugan statue, the latter of which marks the entrance to the Cathedral Cave, which is the largest of all the Batu Caves.
-Impressively decorated cathedral ceilings and ornate Hindu shrines are found inside the Caves, making this landmark a unique, unforgettable location for anyone with an interest in natural wonders or archeology.
+Impressively decorated cathedral ceilings and ornate Hindu shrines are found inside the Caves, making this landmark a unique, unforgettable location for anyone with an interest in natural wonders or archaeology.

 Lake Gardens Park

-Situated conveniently near Chinatown and Kuala Lumpur's biggest train station, the Lake Gardens Park is a perfect choice for virtually any traveler who enjoys the outdoors.
+Situated conveniently near Chinatown and Kuala Lumpur's biggest train station, the Lake Gardens Park is a perfect choice for virtually any traveller who enjoys the outdoors.
 Also located in this area is the Islamic Arts Museum and the Bird Park Zoo.
 A large marina is found adjacent to the Gardens as well, where boat rentals are available for visitors who want to enjoy the skyline from the water.

 Those traveling with children or who are simply young at heart may enjoy a trip to one of the area's numerous theme parks, such as the Sunway Lagoon, located just outside the city.
 Also in the same area is a petting zoo for small children, where snacks and beverages can be purchased.